Quadtree/LD45/tasks.md

 If you have a fire burning at the highest point, and a plane is flying by, you are rescued and win.

 # Task List
-- Being rescued and winning
+- Storm cools even when not in direct effect
 - Sound effects
+- Title screen
+- Victory screen
+- Defeat screen
 - Music
 - Remove Z and X cheats

 # Complete Task List
+- Being rescued and winning
 - Storms!
 - Collecting embers
 - Final graphics